zapnap/protoform/README.md

     gem install protoform
     protoform -S ~/android/sdk -T "Hello Android" -P org.zerosum.android HelloWorld

-This should generate an app skeleton in the directory +HelloWorld+.
+This should generate an app skeleton in the directory `HelloWorld`.
 Change to that directory and run the ant debug task:

     ant debug

 Assuming that your prerequisites are all set and the task succeeds, you should now have a .apk file in your bin/ directory.
-Fire up the Android AVD Manager (+android+) to launch the emulator, and install the APK using the adb tool:
+Fire up the Android AVD Manager (`android`) to launch the emulator, and install the APK using the adb tool:

     adb install bin/HelloWorld-debug.apk